techlib/celus/docs/server-maintenance.rst

 Backing up data
 ---------------

-There are two important locations of data that `Celus` uses and that you might want to back up:
+There are two important locations of data that `CELUS` uses and that you might want to back up:

 * the database
 * the media directory, which contains all the downloaded SUSHI reports